HUNT: Arizona OTC Late Archery Mule Deer Hunt

 I couldn’t help but notice the skies as the buck we’d been working the previous ten hours slipped out the bottom of the canyon.
 The clouds were in such-a-way, I knew we were in for an amazing show.
 We set up the cameras and did our best to find a comfortable position in the rocks.
 We watched the day come to an end, while glassing for more deer.
 As I laid there taking in God’s theater, I reflected on the previous day’s hunt.
 I’ll never forget how everything came together for us on my first desert mule deer hunt…and that sunset was icing on the cake.

 This OTC, late archery mule deer hunt in Arizona was a last minute decision.
 We were hoping for more footage before season’s end, and it was also a great opportunity for me to experience the hunt to better explain it to our clients.
 We knew a public land, spot/stalk desert muley was not going to be easy.
 We were, however, very optimistic, considering one of my clients had seen 68 bucks during his hunt 3 weeks earlier.
-After much discussion with my team at Outdoors International, Darin and I were soon on a plane heading south.
+After much discussion with our team at Outdoors International, Darin and I were soon on a plane heading south.
 Darin is a buddy of mine that went along to film, and is also a freak bowhunter like myself.

 The first morning started at 4:30 am with temps in the low 20’s.

 The drive from camp seemed short and we were soon on a vantage point with binos and spotter in hand.
-I’ve always loved the desert country here in Idaho and the Arizona desert was beautiful as well.
+I’ve always loved mule deer hunting the desert country here in Idaho and the Arizona desert was beautiful as well.
 While watching the sunlight crawl across the desert landscape, deer and javelina soon began to materialize.
 It wasn’t long, and what looked to be a good buck was in the scope at 1 ½ miles.
 With only brief glimpses through the thick cover, it didn’t take long to decide this was a buck worth going after.
 It was a long shot, but things were soon gathered and Darin and I were making tracks towards the buck’s location.

 The desert floor was dry, and thick cover didn’t make for easy or quiet walking.